-We're confident when we say that tea makes everything better; it brings people together, it calms us down, it peps us up, it makes a crisis less of a crisis and it’s the perfect accompaniment to a nice pack of chocolate hobnobs.
+We're confident when we say that tea makes everything better.
+It brings people together, it calms us down, it peps us up, it makes a crisis less of a crisis - plus it’s the perfect accompaniment to a nice pack of chocolate hobnobs.
 Given that it's now the second most drunk beverage in the world after water, we reckon a few of you might just feel the same.

-We love the fact that tea is drunk in all sorts of ways across the globe, so much so, we even wrote a book about it!
-So, with a little help from the book of tea, we thought we'd share 10 tea drinking traditions from around the world - be sure to read each one, as this has got pub quiz material written ALL over it.
+We love the fact that tea is drunk in all sorts of ways across the globe.
+So, we thought we'd share 10 tea drinking traditions from around the world.
+Be sure to read each one - this has got pub quiz material written ALL over it.

 We’re a nation of tea drinkers and get through 160 million cups a day (not too shabby…).
 A little history for you; in the mid-18th century, tea replaced gin to claim the title of Britain’s favourite drink.
 But we say, why not enjoy the best of both worlds and add a little tipple to your tea?
 Tea and booze might seem like a questionable combo, but when it’s done right, it can be a healthier alternative to a sugary cocktails.
 Super fruit and gin is our go to pairing!
 Summer’s nearly here, after all.
 For more tea with a twist inspiration, check out our blog here.